mlz-ictrl/nicos/doc/source/devices.rst

 .. class:: Moveable

-   This class inherits from ``Startable`` and is the base for all devices that can be moved continuously, like axes or power supplies.
+   This class inherits from :class:`Readable` and is the base class for all devices that can be moved to different positions (continuously or discretely).

-   .. rubric:: Public methods
+   .. automethod:: start

+   .. automethod:: isAllowed

+   .. automethod:: stop

+   .. automethod:: wait

+   .. automethod:: fix

-   .. method:: moveTo(pos)
+   .. automethod:: release
-               move(pos)

-      Aliases for ``start(pos)``.

    .. rubric:: Parameters

-   .. parameter:: absmin : number, optional

-      Absolute minimum value for the device to move to.
-This parameter cannot be set after creation of the device.

-   .. parameter:: absmax : number, optional

-      Absolute maximum value for the device to move to.
-This parameter cannot be set after creation of the device.

-   .. parameter:: usermin : number, optional

-      Minimum value for the device to move to.
-This parameter can be set after creation, but not lower than the ``absmin`` parameter.

-   .. parameter:: usermax : number, optional
+   .. parameter:: target : any, read-only

-      Maximum value for the device to move to.
-This parameter can be set after creation, but not higher than the ``absmax`` parameter.
+      The last target position of a :meth:`start` operation on the device.

 ``Measurable``